Nonunique Ergodicity on the Boundary of Outer space: Arationality and Nongeometricity

 \textbf{Case 1.
 An illegal turn at $v$ in $SH_t$ enters $v$ through some lift of $b_i$.} We examine what other edges in $SH_t$ are attached at $v$.
-If the loop $b_i$ lifts to a \emph{loop} in $SH_t$ at $v$, then the illegal turn would have entered $v$ on the previous step $SH_{t-1}$, and we would rewind to that time and move on to the subcase of Case 2.
+If the loop $b_i$ lifts to a \emph{loop} in $SH_t$ at $v$, then the illegal turn would have entered $v$ on the previous step $SH_{t-1}$, and we would rewind to that time and move on to the appropriate subcase of Case 2.
 So, we may assume that $b_i$ does not lift to a loop in $SH_t$ based at $v$.
 Then, as $H$ is \emph{root-closed} (i.e., $h^k \in H$ for some $k \neq 0$ implies $h \in H$), no power of $b_i$ lifts to a loop based at $v$.
 Let $k \ge 0$ be the maximum $k$ such that there is a path $b_i^k$ in $SH_t$ that starts at $v$.
-In $SH_t$, the edge $b_i$ could form an illegal turn with $a_{i}$ or $a_{i-1}$, as well as with $c$ or $\ov{c}$.
-If that is the case, we wait; namely, for larger $t'$, we can guarantee that the image of $v$ in $SH_{t'}$ has no illegal turn $\{\ov{a_i},b_i\}$ or $\{\ov{a_{i-1}},b_i\}$.
-Hence, it suffices to deal with the case when the turn $\{\ov{c},b_i\}$ forms an illegal turn at $v$.
-Recall that our folding sequence is subject to Alice's winning sequence given by \Cref{thm:TheGame_folding}.
-We first try inserting $c \mapsto b_i^k c \ov{b_i}^{k+1}$ in the folding sequence.
+In $SH_t$, the edge $b_i$ could form an illegal turn with $a_{i}$ or $\ov{a_{i-1}}$, as well as with $c$ or $\ov{c}$.
+If either $\{a_i,b_i\}$ or $\{\ov{a_{i-1}},b_i\}$ are illegal, we wait; namely, for larger $t'$, we can guarantee that the image of $v$ in $SH_{t'}$ has no illegal turn $\{a_i,b_i\}$ or $\{\ov{a_{i-1}},b_i\}$.
+Hence, without loss of generality, it suffices to deal with the case when the turn $\{\ov{c},b_i\}$ forms an illegal turn at $v$.
+Recall that our folding sequence must be constructed in such a way that the resultant transition matrices satisfy the conditions required to preserve Alice's winning strategy, as described in \Cref{thm:TheGame_folding}.
+We first try inserting the fold $c \mapsto b_i^k c \ov{b_i}^{k+1}$ in the folding sequence.
 Then, the number of illegal turns decreases in $SH_t$, as illustrated in \Cref{fig:decreasing_illegals_1}.